LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/exercises.rst

 #.
 When the "Up", "Down", "Right", and "Left" buttons are clicked, the following should happen:

    1. The rocket image should move 10 px in the direction of the button that was clicked.
-   2. If the "Up" or "Down" buttons were clicked, then the shuttle height should increase or decrease by 10,000 miles.
+   2. If the "Up" or "Down" buttons were clicked, then the shuttle height should increase or decrease by 10,000 km.

 Add Attribute Directives and Template Variables